 Unlike some other South-East Asian countries, US dollars are not widely accepted.
-Although some large hotel and tour operators will accept them, although I don’t recommend this as the exchange rate they charge is not nearly as good as using a money changer.
+Although some large hotel and tour operators will accept them, I don’t recommend this as the exchange rate they charge is not nearly as good as using a money changer.

-The 100,000 Rupiah note is the largest and worth approximately AUD$9 or USD$7 at the time of writing (see the currency exchange table below for real-time rates).
+The 100,000 Rupiah note is the largest and is worth approximately AUD$9 or USD$7 at the time of writing (see the currency exchange table below for real-time rates).

 You can get a decent meal at a cafe for under 100,000 Rupiah.

 50,000 will buy you a cup of coffee at a cafe or hoptel restuarant frequented by tourists once the dreaded plus-plus is added.
 See below for more on what plus-plus (++) means.